aerys/gpm/README.md

 gpm install my-package/2.1.0
 ```

 ### 4.3.
-Upgrading to/installing the latest revision
+Upgrading to/installing the latest revision of a package

 Use the `${package}` shorthand notation (aka "latest revision notation").